lazd/wellTested/README.md

 ## [CasperJS]

-CasperJS is used to run client-side end-to-end tests in a headless browsers.
+CasperJS is used to run client-side end-to-end tests in a headless browser.

+## [PhantomCSS]

+PhantomCSS is used to run visual regression tests in a headless browser.

 ## [Grunt]